 Nevertheless, once you’ve done a little reading and reflection, investing will be a cinch.
 If you’re eager to get started and comfortable with DIY investing, it’s easy to buy and sell through a discount brokerage.
 Check out our ultimate guide to Canada’s discount brokerages to find one that best suits your needs.
 But here’s the short story: our top choice is Questrade, where Young & Thrifty readers can get started with $50 in free trades.

 If you’re not quite ready to go out on your own, follow Andrew Hallam’s smart advice and consider building an investment portfolio with a robo advisor.
 The benefit of a robo advisor is they’re easy to use and come with low fees, and you can set up an automated payment to quickly grow your wealth.
 For investors leaning towards this route, it’s worth your while to check out Wealthsimple.
 The combination of reasonable pricing, overall usability, and unique perks make it our top choice for a robo advisor in Canada.
-Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $1,000 will get a $100 cash bonus.

 Happy reading and good luck!